OKTAPS/FedBrokerConversionScript/README.md

 ### Check if any App Sign On Policies Exist
 python3 OKTA_AppSignOnFromCSV_v1.py --command checkPolicy

+---above command checks if there is an existing policy for the app.
+If policy exists, then it logs error in the "OKTA_AppSignOnFromCSV_v1.log" file

 ### Add App Sign On Policy
 python3 OKTA_AppSignOnFromCSV_v1.py --command applyPolicy